-Here is a citation for a newspaper article:

-Morales, N. (2006, October 8).
+Newspaper Article.
+Here is an example of a citation for a print newspaper article: Morales, N. (2006, October 8).
 Wittenberg student takes pride in her Ecuadorian roots.
 Springfield News-Sun, p.
 A9.
 Once again, the author comes first, followed by the date.
 As with the magazine article example above, this citation features more than just the year.
 Because this newspaper is published daily, the date is provided along with the year and month.
 The article title, as always, is neither italicized nor underlined, and only the first word (and the proper noun) are capitalized.
 The newspaper title is both italicized and all words are capitalized.
+There is no volume number.
 Lastly, because this is a newspaper article, the "p." is included before the page number.
 This is the only time you will use "p." on the reference page.
+When you obtain a newspaper article from that newspaper's website, the citation should include the URL: